 There’s something about roguelike games that just hit differently.
 A genre known for its live, die, repeat philosophy can be startling for newcomers, but those first few hours of learning systems and getting a feel for the dangers that lie ahead are as intriguing as they are exhilarating.
-Over the last few years we’ve seen this genre be explored in creative and incredible ways.
+Over the last few years, we’ve seen this genre be explored in creative and incredible ways.
 From indie hits like Dead Cells and Slay the Spire to 2020 Game of the Year winner Hades, roguelike games not only consistently innovate gameplay loops but tell some of the best stories in the industry.
-With that in mind it should come to no surprise that Housemarque’s Returnal is yet another groundbreaking roguelike.
+With that in mind, it should come as no surprise that Housemarque’s Returnal is yet another groundbreaking roguelike.
 It spins a mysterious and captivating sci-fi tale through the lens of a third-person shooter, all the while incorporating all the unique features that come with being a Playstation 5 exclusive.
 Returnal isn’t just fantastic, it sets the bar for the next generation of Sony exclusives.

 Set in the not so distant future, ASTRA explorer Selene crashes her spaceship into the alien planet Atropos.
-In search of the ‘White Shadow’ distress signal, Selene journeys into the ever changing alien world only to realise that she is locked in a never ending death loop, returning to the moments of the crash landing everytime she dies.
+In search of the ‘White Shadow’ distress signal, Selene journeys into the ever-changing alien world only to realise that she is locked in a never-ending death loop, returning to the moments of the crash landing every time she dies.
 Using whatever she can at her disposal, Selene must uncover the secrets of an ancient civilisation, defend herself against dangerous wildlife and above all else, break the cycle.

 When connected online, you may also find the body of a Selene from another player's game.
-A short hologram relives their final moments and from their body a high level beast emerges, giving you an opportunity to avenge your fallen self.
-Activating these fights is optional and while they offer incredible rewards, they are extremely challenging.
-This online feature feels so seamlessly incorporated into the world and the drops that come from these mini-boss fights can be game changing; they are well worth the effort.
+A short hologram relives their final moments, and from their body, a high-level beast emerges, giving you an opportunity to avenge your fallen self.
+Activating these fights is optional, and while they offer incredible rewards, they are extremely challenging.
+This online feature feels so seamlessly incorporated into the world, and the drops that come from these mini-boss fights can be game-changing; they are well worth the effort.
 You can also access daily online challenges to test your skills with random buffs, debuffs and equipment.

-Returnal is a game that absolutely rewards you for taking risks, learning the systems and exploring every inch of it’s world.
-It’s systems interact with each other in meaningful ways, it’s weapons are rich in their design and enemies are varied and distinct.
+Returnal is a game that absolutely rewards you for taking risks, learning the systems and exploring every inch of its world.
+Its systems interact with each other in meaningful ways, its weapons are rich in their design, and enemies are varied and distinct.
 It just feels so good.

 Visuals and Audio

 The impressive visuals are only accentuated by the craftsmanship gone into the game’s audio design.
 3D audio makes every ship crash thrilling and every gunshot powerful.
-Each enemy sounds distinct and biomes only become more immersive.
-Jane Perry’s portrayal of Selene is powerful, invoking distress and fear that resonates with the intense feelings that come with difficult battles or strange discoveries.
+Each enemy sounds distinct, and biomes only become more immersive.
+Jane Perry’s portrayal of Selene is powerful, invoking distress and fear that resonates with the intense feelings that come with brutal battles or strange discoveries.
 Exploring Returnal’s stunning world and getting engrossed in Selene’s story is worth the price of admission alone.